hungminhtran/caculate-readability-by-wordnet/README.md

-# caculate readability using wordneet
+Caculate readability using wordneet

+A part of dissertation: "Measurement of Vietnamese text readability"